-Lisa’s commitment to chamber music has led her to perform alongside world-renowned artists including Boris Berman, Natasha Brofsky, Catherine Cho, Gary Hoffman, Mark Kaplan, Joel Krosnick, Joseph Lin, Paul Neubauer, and Donald Weilerstein, and work closely with the Borromeo, Brentano, Emerson, Juilliard, and Shanghai String Quartets.
-Her festival appearances include the Music@Menlo International Program, Verbier Festival Academy, Yellow Barn, Perlman Music Program Chamber Workshop, Four Seasons Chamber Music Workshop, Taos School of Music, Krzyżowa-Music Festival, Lac Léman Music Masterclass, Norfolk Chamber Music Festival, and IMS Prussia Cove.
+A passionate chamber musician, she has performed alongside distinguished artists such as Gary Hoffman, Paul Neubauer, and Donald Weilerstein, and has worked closely with the Borromeo, Brentano, Emerson, Juilliard, and Shanghai String Quartets.
+She has participated in prestigious music festivals such as Music@Menlo, Verbier Festival Academy, Yellow Barn, Perlman Music Program, Four Seasons Chamber Music Workshop, Taos School of Music, Krzyżowa-Music Festival, Lac Léman Music Masterclass, Norfolk Chamber Music Festival, and IMS Prussia Cove.

 Furthermore, Lisa's deep commitment to using music as a powerful tool to bring people together and provide comfort to those in need has been an integral part of her musical journey.
 This dedication began at age six when she started performing biweekly in nursing homes and hospitals throughout her hometown of Sydney, giving over 300 community engagement performances in a span of twelve years.
 Since then, Lisa has continued to expand her reach, bringing music to audiences across Europe and Asia, and in various community engagement programs, such as the Gluck Fellowship at Juilliard, Music@Menlo Winter Residency, Chamber Music Society of Palm Beach, and the Perlman Music Program Community Engagement Retreat.